EmberLynn/EmberLynn/README.md

 - 👋 Hi, I’m @EmberLynn
 - 👀 I’m interested in video games
-- 🌱 I’m currently learning .NET MAUI
+- 🌱 I’m currently learning .NET MAUI and working on a game using PyGame

 <!---
 EmberLynn/EmberLynn is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.